We are headed to the Big Top today with this fun, themed Circus Alphabet Sensory Bin!

 What Else Is Needed:

 - White Card Stock or Copy Paper

 - Bingo Daubers

-To get this letter recognition activity ready for your preschoolers, click on the pencil button below to download and print the printables.
-I like to print my resources on white card stock, because it is more durable.
-But, you can use copy paper too.
+To get this letter recognition activity ready for your students, fill out the form below to download and print the printables.

 Next, laminate the cards so your children can use this activity over and over.
 Then, cut all of the cards apart.

 To set-up this sensory bin, fill a plastic container with peanuts.

 If your classroom is peanut-free, you can also use brown shredded paper, packing peanuts, brown pom poms, or kinetic sand.

 Then, put the peanut boxes with letters in the sensory bin.

 How To Use The Circus Alphabet Sensory Bin: